ThomasKressNMR/NMR-Facility-Logger/readme.md

 nano docker-compose.yml
 ```

-**Comment out any services you don't need.** (e.g. you might not have a MAS unit, or not care about tracking the field at a second resolution)
+⚠️ **IMPORTANT: Comment out any services you don't need.** (e.g. you might not have a MAS unit, or not care about tracking the field at a second resolution)

 Windows users: Change the volume mount from:
 ```yaml